 If determined eligible participants are able to find their own housing, including single-family homes, townhouses, and apartments.
 The participant’s rent is based on their household income and the amount of subsidy allowed by the program.
 The program provides rental assistance which is the difference between the participant’s rent portion and the contract rent.
 The rental assistance is paid by the CDA directly to the property owner on the first of each month.
 The assistance is transferable to other units and moves with the participant so long as the participant remains eligible and has not violated any program rules.

-We currently operate 49 townhomes, single-family homes, and apartment units throughout the county.
-Qualifying individuals/families pay up to 30% of their adjusted monthly income for rent.
+We currently own and operate 40 apartment units in Forest Lake.
+Qualifying individuals pay up to 30% of their adjusted monthly income for rent.
 Because assistance is tied to the unit and not to the renter, this type of assistance can’t be transferred.
 If a participant moves, they lose their assistance.

 This is a federally-funded program for homeless individuals diagnosed with chronic substance abuse or persistent mental illness.
 Participation requires acceptance to and adherence with a treatment program.
 This program qualifies individuals for assistance in a specific unit at a specific location.
 Assistance is not transferable.
 Please contact Canvas Health at 651-251-5046 for additional information.